|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This yellow rice recipe is simple to make and super delicious!
 It turns out beautifully golden and very fragrant.
-While yellow rice is often made with saffron, it can easily be made with turmeric instead, a spice which has incredible health benefits (in Thailand, turmeric is known as "poor man's saffron").
-Yellow rice can be found across a number of cultures, including Thailand and India, and is a wonderful companion for curries of all kinds as well as seafood, fish, and chicken dishes.
+While yellow rice is often made with saffron, it can easily be made with turmeric instead, a spice which has incredible health benefits.
+Yellow rice can be found across a number of culinary traditions, including many in Thailand and India, and is a wonderful companion for curries of all kinds, seafood, fish, and chicken dishes.
 This also makes a nice side dish for any meal—a perfect potluck addition!

 White Thai jasmine rice or Indian basmati works well in this dish, or you can use any long-grain white rice.
 This recipe includes tomato, but if you'd like to omit it, just increase the stock to the full 4 cups since the tomato adds liquid to the rice mixture.

 - 2 tablespoons vegetable oil

 - 3 cloves garlic (minced)